lhoenig/fbsounds/README.md

 `./fbsounds [ -o <output-dir>  -f <audio-format>  -q <audio-quality> -n <max-downloads> -np -ytdl "args" ] <facebook-id>`

-Where `-np` stands for skip playlists.
+Where `-np` stands for "skip YouTube playlists".
 With `-ytdl "args"` you can add custom arguments to youtube-dl.
 Wrap them in parentheses.
 See `youtube-dl -h` for available formats, qualities and other options.
 Default format:  **best**